SAP/luigi/README.md

 ## Overview

-Luigi is a micro front-end JavaScript framework that enables the creation of an administrative dashboard which is driven by local and distributed views.
+Luigi is a micro front-end JavaScript framework that enables the creation of an administrative user interface which is driven by local and distributed views.
 Luigi enables the communication between a web application and content-views which the application contains such as routing, navigation, authorization, and user experience elements.

 Luigi consists of two components: **Luigi core** and **Luigi client**.